Inflect logo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct cloud on-ramps within Portland as of September 2025.
-Secure, low-latency connections to providers like AWS, Google Cloud (GCP), and Microsoft Azure are typically established via dedicated circuits to Boston, the nearest major cloud region hub.
+Direct Cloud On-Ramps: There are no direct, in-market cloud on-ramps as of September 2025.
+Businesses connect to major cloud providers like AWS, Google Cloud, and Microsoft Azure via private network links to Boston, a major interconnection hub.

-Internet Exchange Points (IXPs) Public peering is limited within the immediate market.
-Most traffic exchange occurs through private peering arrangements or is routed through major IXPs in Boston, ensuring efficient data transit across the Eastern Seaboard.
+Internet Exchange Points (IXPs): Public peering is not a major feature of this market.
+Most interconnection is handled through private peering arrangements within local data centers or routed through IXPs in Boston.

 Power Analysis